Affinity Photo

 Affinity Photo is a discontinued raster graphics editor developed by Serif for macOS, Microsoft Windows and iPadOS.

 Developed as a successor to Serif’s PhotoPlus and first released in 2015, Affinity Photo was part of a suite alongside Affinity Designer and Affinity Publisher, respectively a vector graphics editor and a desktop publishing application.

 Affinity used a perpetual license model.
 In 2025, following the purchase of Serif by Canva in 2024, it was replaced by the freemium Affinity application, bundling raster, vector and layout features together.
+As of August 2026, Affinity Photo is still on the iPad App Store due to the fact that Affinity has not been released for iPad.

 Functionality

 Affinity Photo has been described as an Adobe Photoshop alternative, and is compatible with common file formats such as Adobe’s PSD (including Photoshop smart objects).
 Functionality includes RAW processing, colour space options, live preview of effects, image stitching, alpha compositing, black point compensation, and optical aberration corrections.
 Working in Affinity Photo is always live, with pan and zoom at 60 fps and non-destructive editing.
 It supports unlimited layers and a dedicated workspace for developing RAW photos; as well as RGB, CMYK, LAB, Greyscale colourspaces with ICC colour management and 16-bit per channel editing.

 Affinity Photo is not an image organiser like Apple Aperture or Adobe Lightroom.